mjohnson324/blockhead/README.md

 ### Bonus Features:

-- [ ] Make floor destructible: Tiles will disappear after being stepped on x times.
-The current status of a tile will be marked by color.
+- [ ] 'Make floor destructible:' Tiles will disappear after being stepped on x times.
+The current steps remaining on a tile will be marked by a number.
+- [ ] 'Other tile types:' The original game has multiple tiles with functionalities such as switches, different weight-bearing capacities, teleportation, etc.
+- [ ] 'Score tracker:' The original game tracks the number of moves a player has taken.
+It would make for a fun competition if, in addition to tracking a player's current score the game ranked players.